nasa-gibs/worldview/config/default/common/config/metadata/layers/modis/combined/MODIS_Combined_Flood_1-Day.md

 For the 1-day product it is important to understand the high potential for cloud-shadow false-positives, if the source imagery (Terra or Aqua) has cloud cover.

+As of January 12, 2023, a topographic filter has been applied to remove water detections from mountainous areas, greatly reducing the number of terrain shadow false-positives in such areas.
+These areas appear in all products as "Insufficient Data" (gray in default Worldview display).

+#### Current Issues
+- The flood layers are displaying a large number of flood pixels in the far north at present (generally above 60N).
+Most of these are false-positive detections, a result of the large number of overlapping images towards the poles in the source MODIS imagery (due to the nature of the spacecraft's polar orbit).
+During summer when such regions have long periods of daylight, even more observations are available, but this increases the chance that repeated cloud-shadow false-positives pass the compositing requirement, and contaminate the product.
+We are working on various adjustments to the algorithm to minimize this.

+At the same time, note there is actual major flooding in the region along various Arctic rivers (as of mid June 2022).
+These are easily distinguishable by the spatial pattern of flooding (occurring clearly along river courses).
+The false positives are generally scattered around randomly, or appear similar to cloud spatial patterns (not conforming to local hydrology).

+- Far west tiles (Hawaii, Alaska):  Due to issues with processing imagery around the international dateline for this product, far west tiles will sometimes appear with data at the start of the day, long before Terra or Aqua have observed for the day.
+Users are advised to disregard such data, until the Corrected Reflectance layers confirm current-day observations have been processed.

 #### Limitations
 Common situations in which the flood product may be unable to accurately identify flood include: